 Solar Panels are built with the expectation of being exposed to the elements for their lifetime.
 On a roof or in a field, the importance of the manufacturing period cannot be underestimated for long-term solar panel performance.
 WINAICO has recently extended our product warranty to 25-years which reflects the trust of integrity for all our products.

-To demonstrate our dedication to quality products, we would like to provide insight into a few of the steps in the assembling of our module.
+As reviewed by industry experts, we are dedicated to creating quality products, here are some insights into key steps in the assembling of our module.
 By understanding some of the processes we take when manufacturing our modules, we hope to reflect the extensive structural integrity and our confidence with the new 25-Year Product Warranty.

 *Demonstration of WINAICO Module Assembly for the WSP-285P6 Series.